Sunday, 2 June 2024

 Vivekananda held Hinduism in high esteem but the RSS and Sangh Parivar’s claim to him is misguided

-Anyone at all is welcome to be inspired to him by anyone at all.
+Anyone at all is welcome to be inspired by anyone at all.
 I am welcome to claim Shakespeare and Dante as my inspiration or role models.
 True, if I were a plumber rather than a poet, my claim would be misguided.
 But it is not misguided for a nationalist organization with a pronounced Hindu character to claim inspiration from a Nationalistic Hindu monk and spiritual preceptor.

 Vivekananda was also a sharp and at times even harsh critic of contemporary Hinduism.